biocpp/biocpp-core/doc/core/tutorial_concepts/index.md

 They are *templates* which means that they can be *instantiated* with other types.
 Most often the type cannot be arbitrary, because the template expects a particular interface from the type.

-A SeqAn example is the local alignment algorithm.
+A BioC++ example is the local alignment algorithm.
 It computes the best local match between two sequences over a finite alphabet.
 The algorithm is generic in so far that it allows any alphabet that offers the minimal interface which is used inside the algorithm (e.g. objects of the alphabet type must be equality comparable).